alejoceballos/dumb-keyboard/README.md

 export default Keyboard;
 ```
-And change the previous test.
+And change the previous test importing our new component.
 ```javascript
 // file: src/components/Keyboard/Keyboard.test.js
 .